KR34T1V/VSCode-Extension-LiveWorkspace/UsageGuide.md

 >`"password": string`

 #### SaveOnUpload
-If true will save all files before uploading/Cheking in
+If true will save all files before uploading/Check In
 >`"saveOnUpload": boolean`

 #### Ignore